julianfleck/trails-indexer-v2/Readme.md

 - `text`: The content that is supposed to be processed.
 If no content is provided, a parent node needs to be specified.
 - `node_label`: The label for the node, in this case, "Document".
 - `parent_ids`: The ID (or IDs) of the parent node(s).
 If no parent node exists, this should be set to `None`.
-- `chunker`: Any function to chunk the provided text.
+- `chunker`: A function to chunk the provided text.
 Used here to split into paragraphs or sentences.
 - `relationship_name`: The name of the relationship between the parent node and the child nodes.
 - `sequence_relationship_name`: The name of the relationship between sequential child nodes.